bbauska/zombiePolitics/README.md

-electric current, sapping the strength of social relations and individual character, moral compassion, and collective action, offering up crimes against humanity that become fodder for video games and spectacularized media infotainment, and con­ structing a culture of cruelty that promotes a “symbiosis of suffering and spectacle.”24
+electric current, sapping the strength of social relations and individual character, moral compassion, and collective action, offering up crimes against humanity that become fodder for video games and spectacularized media infotainment, and con­ structing a culture of cruelty that promotes a "symbiosis of suffering and spectacle."24</p>

-As Chris Hedges argues,
+<p>As Chris Hedges argues,
 Sadism is as much a part of popular culture as it is of corporate culture. lt dominates pornography, runs. . .through reality television and trash-talk programs and is at the core of the compliant, corporate collective.
 Corporatism is about crushing the capacity for moral choice.
-And it has its logical fruition in Abu Ghraib, the wars in Iraq and Afghanistan, and our Igcsk of compassion for the homeless, our poor, the mentally ill, the unemployed and the sick.
+And it has its logical fruition in Abu Ghraib, the wars in Iraq and Afghanistan, and our Igcsk of compassion for the homeless, our poor, the mentally ill, the unemployed and the sick.</p>

-Bailouts are not going to address the ways in which individual desires, values, and identities are endlessly produced in the service of a culture of cruelty and inequal­ ity.
+<p>Bailouts are not going to address the ways in which individual desires, values, and
+identities are endlessly produced in the service of a culture of cruelty and inequal­ ity.
 Power is not merely material, it is also symbolic and is distributed through a soci­ ety in ways we have never seen before.
 No longer is education about schooling.
 It